kellyshreeve/kelly-shreeve.github.io/pages/classifying-reviews-nlp.md

 ### Data Acquisition

 The data were provided by TripleTen's Data Science bootcamp.
-The full dataset is loaded into the notebook but is proprietary information and cannot be shared online.

 ### Data Preprocessing